scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 have considerable pedagogical value, and any virtual environment would need to support collaborative features to make up for that.
-With further development of the IPython Notebook, and other projects like SMC, one can expect to see increased support for collaboration.
+With further development of the IPython Notebook, and other projects like SMC, one can expect to see increased support for collaboration through browser-based graphical interfaces.

 The collaborative features of the GraphTerm server enable it to be used as a virtual computer lab, with automatic user creation, password-less